hms-dbmi/viv/docs/SAMPLES.md

     // These are calculated bounds for the sliders
     // that could be used for display purposes.
     // domains = stats.map(stat => stat.domain);

+    // These are precalculated settings for the sliders that
-    sliders = stats.map(stat => stat.autoSliders);
+    // should render a good, "in focus" image initially. sliders = stats.map(stat => stat.autoSliders);
     const newProps = { ...props, sliders };
   }, [loader])